 - Setup script included that takes care of the initial setup and change passwords etc.

-- phpMyadmin is pre-installed for easier MySQL administration.
+- Adminer is installed (if you select it) for easier PostgreSQL administration.
 Forbidden access by default for better security.

-To change allowed IP or host, please edit the config file and make necessary changes: /etc/apache2/conf-enabled/phpmyadmin.conf
+To change allowed IP or host, please edit the config file and make necessary changes: /etc/apache2/conf-enabled/phppgadmin.conf

-- Redis Memcache is configured with socket instead of localhost – Server version 3.7, PHPModule 3.1.0
+- Redis Memcache is configured with socket instead of localhost – Server version 3.X.
+Password protected.

 - Webmin is pre-installed for easy administration of the server.

 - Pre-activated virtual host that you can edit to suit your config, though we recommend SSL through Let’s Encrypt.

 - Contacts, and Calendar are pre-installed apps.
-SpreedME, Talk, Passman, Collabora, Onlyoffice, NetData, Full-Text-Search is installed if you choose “yes” in the startup script.
+SpreedME, Talk, Passman, Collabora, Onlyoffice, NetData, Full-Text-Search is installed if you choose to in the startup script.